zzhangjii/learning-library/ApplicationIntegration-labguide.md

     - Make sure that XML Schema (the default) is selected from the dropdown menu.

-    - At the Schema Location field, click the Choose File button to display a file chooser dialog:
+    - At the *Schema Location* field, click the *Choose File* button to display a file chooser dialog:

-      - Navigate to your ApplicationIntegrationLab directory and choose your RESTEndpointRequestPayload.xsd file where you saved it in the Preparing Your Environment section.
+      - Navigate to your ApplicationIntegrationLab directory and choose your *RESTEndpointRequestPayload.xsd* file where you saved it in the Preparing Your Environment section.

-      - Notice in the Element field that the tooling has read the file and has selected Order.
+      - Notice in the *Element* field that the tooling has read the file and has selected *Order*.
 That’s the only element defined in your XSD.
     NOTE: If the tooling has trouble validating your xsd file, you may need to edit it and clean up some formatting.
 Sometimes, copying and pasting drags along some hidden characters at the end of lines.

-      - In the area labeled Select the type of payload with which you want the endpoint to receive, select JSON.
+      - In the area labeled Select the type of payload with which you want the endpoint to receive, select *JSON*.
 “JSON” stands for “JavaScript Object Notation.”
 It is a lightweight data interchange format that is easy for humans to read and write.
 Later, in Lab 2, you’ll see that this request payload will be supplied by a web form and web forms deal in JSON data structures.

-    - Click Next in the upper-right corner to display the Summary dialog so you can review your settings for this request endpoint.
+    - Click *Next* in the upper-right corner to display the Summary dialog so you can review your settings for this request endpoint.

-    - Expand the Endpoint Summary field to see that you have defined an endpoint that will accept a *JSON payload* via a *POST* to a REST service URI called */order*:
+    - Expand the *Endpoint Summary* field to see that you have defined an endpoint that will accept a *JSON payload* via a *POST* to a REST service URI called */order*:

         ![](./media/image24.png)

          Figure 19: Reviewing a REST Endpoint Configuration

   - Click *Done* in the in the upper-right corner to close the Configure REST Endpoint dialog.